micheldebree/micheldebree.nl/README.md

 ### 2001-2005

 PaC (now Imtech ICT) was my first full-time employer.
 I worked as a developer on various projects for customers.
-More details about these projects van be found on [https://www.linkedin.com/in/micheldebree](https://www.linkedin.com/in/micheldebree).
+More details about these projects can be found on [https://www.linkedin.com/in/micheldebree](https://www.linkedin.com/in/micheldebree).

 | Year      | Customer                               | Project                                      | Activities              | Techniques              |
 | --------- | -------------------------------------- | -------------------------------------------- | ----------------------- | ----------------------- |